-Whale Watching Tour Colombo
+All-inclusive Whale Watching Tour Colombo with South Coast

-- 100% safe super grade luxury passenger cruiser.
+- 100% safe, super-grade luxury passenger cruiser.

-- We follow international whale watching guidelines & best practices issued by the Whales & Dolphin Conservation in the UK.
+- We follow international whale-watching guidelines and best practises issued by Whales and Dolphin Conservation in the UK.

-- Two licensed captains | six lifeguards with international licenses | one naturalist on board for live commentary.
+- Two licenced captains, six lifeguards with international licences, and one naturalist are on board for live commentary.

-- Whale sighting rate is 99.9%.
+- The whale sighting rate is 99.9%.

 Activities available on this trip

-- Watch for other wildlife such as dolphins, whale sharks and sea turtles.
+- Watch for other wildlife, such as dolphins, whale sharks, and sea turtles.

 - Enjoy a light breakfast and morning tea or coffee as you sail.

-- Visit moonstone mines.
+- Visit Moonstone Mines.